QQ Music

-The service merged with China Music Corporation, owners of KuGou and KuWo, the second and the third largest streaming services respectively in the country, in 2016.
-By 2018, QQ Music's market share among Mainland China's music platforms increased to 75%.
+The service merged with China Music Corporation, the owner of KuGou and KuWo, the second and the third largest music streaming services respectively in the country, in 2016.
+By 2018, QQ Music's market share among mainland China's music platforms increased to 75%.

 Outside of streaming, the service leverages its brand to the public through the annual QQ Music Awards.

 Business service

 QQ Music operates under a freemium business model in which basic services are free whilst enhanced features are available on a subscription.
-However unlike similar subscription service Spotify, labels have the ability to restrict its content to be restricted to subscribing users (known as VIPs or green diamonds) or be purchasable on their website which usually costs around 19 to 20 yuan, artists using this strategy include Noah Cyrus, Ariana Grande and Taylor Swift in which certain albums are restricted to be purchased only.
+However unlike similar subscription service Spotify, labels have the ability to restrict its content to be restricted to subscribing users (known as VIPs or green diamonds) or be purchasable on their website which usually costs around 19 to 20 yuan.
+Artists using this strategy include Noah Cyrus, Ariana Grande and Taylor Swift in which certain albums are restricted to be purchased only.

 QQ Music generally encourages users to purchase their VIP subscription service.